Vsjangal/Ecommerce-frontend-catalog/README.md

 # E-commerce Product Catalog

 A modern, responsive e-commerce product catalog built with React, Redux Toolkit, and TypeScript.
-Features include live search, sorting, pagination, and dark mode support.
+Features include live search, sorting, pagination, dark mode support and Authentication.

 Hosted url: https://ecommerce-frontend-catalog.vercel.app/

+**I haven't put the firebase config's in .env file so that you don't need to setup the firebase project yourself to test the authentication.
+**
 ## 🌟 Features

 - **Responsive Design**